 Our Founding Sisters

 In 1890, the Sisters of St Joseph of the Apparition, assisted by Father Martelli, built and opened their “Girls School and Infants School” in Parry Street, taking 164 infant enrolments and 221 young girls.
-At the same time, the Adelaide Street convent school had 67 girls attending.
+At the same time, the Adelaide Street convent, St Joseph's College, which was opened in 1863, had 67 girls attending.

 By 1958 there were approximately 300 pupils at St Joseph’s College, both day students and boarders, and new classroom space was needed.
 Several old cottages in “Point Lane” were demolished to make room for a new two-storey school building that was completed by the beginning of the 1959 school year– the present day main building of St Patrick’s Primary School.

 “Work on 8 new classrooms costing about £20,000 has started at St Joseph’s College.
 They are expected to be finished in about 6 months and accommodate 400 pupils.

 The two-storey block – four rooms on each floor – is being erected where several old buildings on the Ellen St property were demolished recently.

 The building will be brick and tile, the framework on the ground section reinforced concrete.
 Each room will measure 24ft x 30ft.
 Plastic tiles will be laid on concrete floors.
 Corridor floors will have a granolithic finish.